 - miRNAs related to age-related macular degeneration

 In addition, URMP students submit abstracts (annually) to the National Conference on Undergraduate Research (NCUR).
-This year, all thirty abstracts were accepted.
 The projects can be found here:

 For more information about the URMP, please contact us.